Publish 23 June 2022

 Common treatments include non-steroidal anti-inflammatory drugs (NSAIDs), physiotherapy, stretching, and exercises.
 Spinal epidurals can provide long-term relief.
 Promising new drugs include tumor necrosis factor (TNF) blockers.
 These suppress the body’s response to TNF, a chemical that causes inflammation.

 If you are unable to perform regular daily tasks, consult with orthopedics specialists or neurology professionals.
 Rule out this troubling inflammatory disease and get treatment to remain mobile.

-To support the writing of useful articles about physiotherapy, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about physiotherapy, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Audio may include sound effects or intentionally omit details.